AdobeDocs/commerce-learn.en/help/global-reference-architecture/how-do-you-architect-global-reference-architecture.md

 level: Beginner, Intermediate
 exl-id: d83d7bef-3253-43bc-a442-d13b0afbae4e
 ---
-# Leveraging Global Reference Architecture
+# Architecting for Global Reference Architecture

 Learn how to architect Global Reference Architecture or GRA for short.
 To better prepare a GRA for a successful implementation, the Adobe experts discuss what is and what is not GRA.
 A deep discussion on code management using separate packages, split git and monorepo.
 Other topics around documentation, tools, and personnel expectations are discussed to elaborate on their parts for a successful GRA implementation.